furyfire/trueskill/docs/index.rst

 ---------
 For development Composer and the following packages are used (Recommended as Phars installed via Phive)

-* sudo phive install -g composer phpdocumentor infection phpcs phpcbf phploc phpbench overtrue/phplint
+* sudo phive install -g composer phpdocumentor infection phpcs phpcbf phploc phpbench overtrue/phplint --force-accept-unsigned
 * composer install
 * composer all